charan-digitaltrust/gruntworks-openvpn/README.md

 The [openvpn-server](./modules/openvpn-server) module will deploy a single server into an Auto Scaling Group (ASG) for redundancy purposes.
 Should the server fail, a new server will be automatically provisioned by the ASG.
 Upon initial boot, the [init-openvpn](./modules/init-openvpn) module will establish a new public key infrastructure (PKI), including a Certificate Authority (CA), server certificate and a certificate revocation list.
-These assets will then be backed up to an S3 bucket for protection should a server failure occur.
+These assets will then be backed up
+to an S3 bucket and encrypted for protection should a server failure occur.

 In a failure scenario, when a replacement server is started by the ASG, the PKI will be automatically restored from the S3 bucket ensuring the previously-issued client certificates will continue to function.